nully0x/blog.nully0x.xyz/content/posts/a note on provisioning ssl on ec2 instance.md

 date = "2023-08-02"
 +++

-# A Note on Provisioning SSL on EC2 or Any VPS

 ## Introduction

 In today's digital landscape, securing websites with SSL/TLS certificates is crucial for protecting user data and maintaining trust.
 This article provides a comprehensive guide on provisioning SSL certificates using Let's Encrypt and managing an Nginx web server on EC2 or any Virtual Private Server (VPS).